rolsen/ljswitchboard-project_manager/README.md

 ## Common issues with node:

 When running the command `npm run update` a lot of packages fail to be upgraded due to EACCESS errors
-1. Try navigating to `home/[username]/.npm` and running `sudo chown -R [username] ./` to make sure that npm has access to edit the files.
+1. Try running `sudo chown -R [username] /home/[username]/.npm` to make sure that npm has access to edit the files.

 ## Other documents
 Some extra installation & setup instructions: